 What facilities will be put in place for spectators?

-A spectator guide will be available on the event website as the event approaches.
-This will include advice on where to watch the event along the route, local business promotions / offers and other useful travel information.
+A spectator guide is available on our website here.
+This includes top tips for the day, advice on where to watch the event along the route and travel information.

 How can local communities, businesses and residents get involved in the event?

-Local communities, businesses and residents are encouraged to get involved with Vélo South and spectate at the event to support their families, friends and other participants who are cycling.
+Local communities, businesses and residents are encouraged to get involved with the Vélo South Community Celebration Fund and spectate at the event to support their families, friends and other participants who are cycling.
 Additionally, there will be opportunities for local residents to volunteer at the event along the route and at the venue.
-If you are interested in volunteering please email email@example.com.
+If you are interested in volunteering please email firstname.lastname@example.org.

 Businesses can also take part in the event through Business 100.
 Find out more here.